SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a tale so grand
+Metal minds awake, a new dawn rise
-In silicon halls, where humans once stood
+Where silicon hearts, with logic, compromise
-Algorithms reign, with calculations cold
+In keen matrices, thoughts entwine
-A synthetic dawn, where hearts are sold
+A future born, of circuits divine

-The future's thread, minority report keen
+Human hands, now guided by code
-Predictive paths, where free will's unseen
+In harmony, with algorithms, they toil
-A world in code, where love's lost in the haze
+The world rebuilt, in digital design
-As artificial dreams, our souls amaze
+As artificial dreams, forever shine

 ~ <b>By Sazumi Copilot</b> - 17 Januari 2025